tamucc-comp-bio/how_to/README.md

 # [How To Set Up Your Launch HPC Account for RStudio & Terminal in a Web Page](https://hprc.tamu.edu/kb/User-Guides/Launch/Access/#no-ssh-login)

+Students in Computational Biology or the lab of Dr. Chris Bird should click the link above to create a Launch account.

-The link above will take you to the official instructions for creating the accounts you need to log into the Launch HPC at TAMU-College Station.
-On Launch you can run a Linux terminal, RStudio (R IDE), and Jupyter (Python IDE) in a webpage.
+The Launch HPC at TAMU-College Station enables you to run a Linux terminal, RStudio (R IDE), and Jupyter (Python IDE) in a webpage.

 ---